tghack/ctf-task-templates/pages/learn_more.md

 # Recommended web pages

-Here you find a list of sites we find nice and good for learning more cyber security.
+Here is a list of sites we find nice and good for learning more cyber security.

 ## Learning Security
 * [Hacksplaining](https://www.hacksplaining.com/) explains common